hoop30/hoop30/README.md

 ### Hi there 👋

+I'm  GRANIER Kévin
+Freelance Junior Développeur FrontEnd / React base in france near to Avignon.

+And here is my Github where you can see my personal projects
 <!--
 **hoop30/hoop30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.